 5. MSMEs may seek access to credit through financial institutions operating within the domestic legal and regulatory framework.
 However, MSMEs, in particular micro and small enterprises, often fail to meet the conditions imposed by financial institutions for granting loans.
 Even when they meet those conditions, financial institutions might still be reluctant to grant loans to micro and small enterprises because those loans are often too small to be profitable.
-The difference between the current supply of finance to small businesses and their potential demand is known as "the finance gap".
+The difference between the current supply of finance to small businesses and their potential demand is known as "the finance gap."

-6. Studies1 have shown that in many countries the finance gap is likely to be greater for business owned by women than for men-owned ones because of cultural biases or economic, social and legal constraints.
+- 6. Studies1 have shown that in many countries the finance gap is likely to be greater for business owned by women than for men-owned ones because of cultural biases or economic, social and legal constraints.
 For instance, in some countries women are reported to have less access to affordable credit since they have insufficient credit history or no or fewer assets to offer as collateral.
 Women-owned micro and small enterprises might also face higher funding cost than those owned by men.
 For example, many women-owned small businesses operate in relatively marginal market sectors or suffer the effects of gender-biased credit scores2 that lead to higher interest rates of business loans.
-As a result, women entrepreneurs are more likely to be dependent on informal sources of credit, including friends, family and peers' networks.

-7. Measures aimed at reducing the MSME financing gap should strike a balance between minimizing the credit risk faced by financers and the need to protect MSMEs, especially the most unexperienced and unskilled ones.
-Such measures will also make an impact on achieving the Sustainable Development Goals (SDGs).
-Indeed, given their central role in the developing countries' economy and the large share of female entrepreneurs, measures to support MSME access to credit would positively support countries' efforts to achieve SDGs 1 (No Poverty) and 5 (Gender Equality).3 Moreover, the
+As a result, women entrepreneurs are more likely to be dependent on informal sources of credit, including friends, family and peers' networks. - 7.
+Measures aimed at reducing the MSME financing gap should aim at striking a balance between minimizing the credit risk faced by financers and the need to protect MSMEs, especially the most unexperienced and unskilled ones.
+Such measures will also make an impact on achieving the sustainable development goals (SDGs).
+Indeed, given their central role in the developing countries' economy and the large share of female entrepreneurs, measures to support MSME access to credit would positively support countries' efforts to achieve SDGs 1 and 5.3 Moreover, the International Trade Centre (ITC) suggests that stronger MSMEs can contribute to achieving SDGs 8 and 9 through the business practices they adopt, the sectors in which they operate and their impact on the broader economy.
+It further emphasizes that MSMEs can have a positive impact on 60 per cent of the individual SDG targets with sufficient funding in place.
+Improved access to credit for MSMEs would enhance their potential to grow and scale up.